-- External auditors appointed by The Audit Commission, and - The Internal Audit Section of West Dunbartonshire Council.
+External auditors appointed by The Audit Commission, and

+• The Internal Audit service provided by West Dunbartonshire Council's 'Shared Service Manager - Audit and Fraud'.

 All audit reports are submitted to the Joint Board and approval is given to the proposed Action Plans.
-Additionally the Board's operations are subject, on an ad-hoc basis, to selfassessment or peer review of processes and procedures.
+Additionally the Board's operations are subject, on an ad-hoc basis, to self-assessment or peer review of processes and procedures.